marek-g/rust-translation/README.md

 - `{lang}/LC_MESSAGES/{module_name}.mo` in the embedded `Translations` struct
 - `{lang}/{module_name}.mo` in the embedded `Translations` struct

 The `locale` folder is looked for relative to the application executable file.

+For more examples how to use `tr!` macro (arguments, plurals, context etc.) please refer to [`tr`](https://crates.io/crates/tr) crate documentation.

 ## Dependencies